Murray’s Dude Ranch was a guest ranch, celebrity get-away and desert oasis for Black travellers in the High Desert from the 1920’s to the 1960’s.

 It was in this landscape that the Murrays decided to launch their dude ranch as a desert oasis for the black families in the high desert.

 In 1937, heavyweight champion Joe Louis visited the ranch with photographers from Life Magazine.
 Aside from Louis who returned to the ranch on several occasions, other visitors included singer Lena Horne, actress Nina Mae McKinney, architect Paul Williams, and actor Clark Gable.
-A series of negro westerns were filmed at the Murray Ranch including The Bronze Buckaroo starring Herb Jefferies.
+A series of negro westerns were filmed at the Murray Ranch including The Bronze Buckaroo starring Herb Jeffries.

 After Lela Murray’s death in 1949, Nolie eventually sold off most of the ranch to actress and singer Pearl Bailey.
 The actress and her husband kept the place for a decade before selling it off.
 By 1988, the ranch had been abandoned for some years and unfounded rumors of a brown recluse spider prompted the owners to ask the Apple Valley Fire Department to use the remaining buildings for training.
 They were burned down shortly thereafter.